More than just beautiful, diamonds have been for possibly thousands of years a symbol of love, romance and commitment.

 The name diamond is derived from the ancient Greek αδάμας (adámas), meaning “proper”, “unalterable”, “unbreakable”, “untamed”.

 It is thought that diamonds have been known and in use in India, possibly the first use, for about 6,000 years.
-There are significantthat have yielded diamonds along the Godavari, Krishna and Penner rivers.
+There are significant alluvial deposits that have yielded diamonds along the Godavari, Krishna and Penner rivers.

 Since their use as religious icons in India, they have been valued and cherished throughout history.
-They have been used into ward of evil and to protect the wearer in battle, and also as medical aids to heal wounds and cure illness.
+They have been used in talismans to ward of evil and to protect the wearer in battle, and also as medical aids to heal wounds and cure illness.

 There ability to engrave metal and other materials also made them very desirable in manufacturing, greatly assisting in many areas.